 Lemon juice may not seem like an attractive ingredient to all bird owners, but is completely safe for birds and contains natural enzymes that act as a disinfectant to kill bacteria and help break down organic material.
 It can be purchased at just about any grocery store, or you can juice your own lemons to make your cleaner extra fresh.

-- Be sure to use a clean spray bottle.
+Be sure to use a clean spray bottle and label it for this cleaner only.
 Recycling an empty bottle that was once filled with a commercial cleaner is never a good idea.
 Although you can wash the bottle out, many times remnants of the chemical that once filled it will remain.
 The safest thing to do is to buy a brand new spray bottle.
 These can usually be purchased for under a dollar and can be found at virtually any grocery or department store.

-- Thoroughly rinse and dry cleaned surfaces.
+Spritz surfaces of the bird cage with the cleaner and wipe clean.
+Once the surfaces are clean, thoroughly rinse with plain water and dry.
 Although this cleaner is safe for birds, it's always best to rinse and dry any cleaned surfaces for the comfort of your pet.

 Used often, this homemade cage cleaner can be a handy tool for making your life as a bird owner just a bit easier.
 In addition to being a cheap way of effectively cutting through dirt and grime, it provides a safe alternative to harsh commercial cleaning agents.
 Protect your bird's health and your environment by trying this easy and economical cage cleaning solution.